 ACTED can accept neither uncontrolled cost increases nor drops in quality.
 It accepts appropriate internal costs but will work with suppliers to achieve required ethical standards as far as possible at no increase in cost or decrease in quality.

-I undersigned [], agree to adopt with the labour and environmental standards specified, both in Name & Position of Tenderer's authorized representative Authorized signature
+I undersigned [commit to comply with the labour and environmental standa suppliers.
+Name & Position of Tenderer's authorized representative Authorized signature